 Such filth can accumulate on them, and your dog will eventually start to reek.

 As I’ve already said, Aussies have a double coat.
-This means that they have two types of hairs, a longer topcoat that grows slower and is coarser, and a soft shorter undercoat that grows at a faster rate.
-Because of this undercoat, your dog’s fur may feel dry on the touch, but its skin could be still damp, which in itself can smell unpleasantly to some people.
+This means that they have two types of hairs, a longer topcoat that grows slower and is coarser and a soft shorter undercoat that grows at a faster rate.
+Because of this undercoat, your dog’s fur may feel dry on the touch, but its skin could still be damp, which in itself can smell unpleasantly to some people.

 It is also a moist and warm environment in which benign bacteria from the air can thrive and produce a bad smell.

-The skin of all animals naturally produces oils that protect it, and its fur if they have it, from becoming too dry.
+The skin of all animals naturally produces oils that protect it and its fur, if they have it, from becoming too dry.
 When the skin is dry for any reason, it will naturally start producing more of these oils.
-While in normal amounts it doesn’t produce an unpleasant odor, the increased secretion can smell very bad.
+While in normal amounts, it doesn’t produce an unpleasant odor, the increased secretion can smell very bad.